 Taking a holistic view of your entire portfolio will allow you to map out a long-term plan that will positively impact the length and quality of your retirement.
 By forecasting and planning ahead for withdrawal order, RMDs, and tax implications 20 years in the future, you will be able to make more informed decisions about what to do now.

-Disclaimer: The calculations in Retirement Paycheck are based solely on information provided by the user, data based on the accounts that users have aggregated on the Personal Capital dashboard, historical market returns, and the assumptions shown or selected.
+Disclaimer: The calculations in Smart Withdrawal are based solely on information provided by the user, data based on the accounts that users have aggregated on the Personal Capital dashboard, historical market returns, and the assumptions shown or selected.
 Because there is no way to know all information about your finances or your personal situation, analysis may be incomplete or inaccurate.
 All insight provided represents a courtesy extended to you for illustrative purposes only and you should not rely on this information as the primary basis of your investment, financial, or tax planning decisions.
 No representations, warranties or guarantees are made as to the accuracy of any estimates or calculations.
 Personal Capital is not liable for any damages or costs of any type arising out of or in any way connected with your use of this calculator.
 Past performance is not a guarantee of future return, nor is it necessarily indicative of future performance, and future returns may be less favorable or negative.
 Keep in mind that investing involves risk.